BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/time_functions_reference_manual.md

 **Description**

-ntpDate synchronizes ESP32 built-in clock with one of NTP servers specified in /etc/ntp.conf†configuration file.
+ntpDate synchronizes ESP32 built-in clock with one of NTP servers specified in /etc/ntp.conf¬†configuration file.
 ESP32 must have an internet connection before ntpDate is called.
-File system must be mounted and /etc/ntp.conf†configured.
+File system must be mounted and /etc/ntp.conf¬†configured.
 If this is not the case, then ntpDate will try the default NTP_SERVER #definitions.
 This function is also called internally by ntpdate telnet command and cronDaemon.

 **Declaration**

-ëííC++
+'''C++
 String ntpDate ();
-ëíí
+'''

 **Return value**

-  - ìî if synchronization succeeded
+  - ‚Äú‚Äù if synchronization succeeded
   - error message if not